2009 Bradfield by-election

 The 2009 Bradfield by-election was held for the Australian House of Representatives seat of Bradfield on 5 December 2009.
-This was triggered as a result of the resignation of former minister and ex-Liberal Party leader Brendan Nelson.
+This was triggered as a result of the resignation of former minister and former Liberal Party leader Brendan Nelson.
 The by-election was held on the same day as the Higgins by-election.

 The by-election was contested on the same boundaries drawn for Bradfield at the 2007 federal election.
 At that election, the Liberal Party won the seat over the Labor Party with a 63.45 per cent of the vote on a two-party-preferred basis, making it the safest metropolitan seat in Australia for the Liberals.
 At the time, the 2007 result was the second-closest in the seat's 60-year history (after the 1952 Bradfield by-election against an independent).
 The Liberal candidate had never needed to go to preferences to win the seat.

 The writ for the by-election was issued on 30 October, with the rolls closing on 9 November.
 Candidate nominations closed on 12 November, and were announced the following day.
 At 22 candidates, it ties with the 1992 Wills by-election for the most candidates to contest a federal lower house seat.

 Both the Bradfield and Higgins by-elections were the last by-elections for the House of Representatives until the Griffith by-election held in February 2014.